-When our masks were finished and dry, we watched the movie Rio as part of our family movie night.
+When our masks were finished and dry, we read some of our favorite rainforest books for kids and watched the movie Rio as part of our family movie night.
 The kids ran and got their Paper Plate Carnival Masks to wear during the parade scenes.
 It was a super fun night and the kids have enjoyed playing with their masks since.

 These masks would be a fun Carnival craft, Mardi Gras craft, or even a bird mask craft during a bird unity study.
 If you make these, be sure to let us know and share your mask creations with us!